amineouba/mpich_performance_tests/README.md

 There is a file for each collective operation in which : for different message sizes, I run 10 tests and calculate the average time.

-Instead of using MPI_Wtime() function to measure the execution time, I used clock() because it has high-resolution timer.
+Instead of using the MPI_Wtime() function to measure the execution time, I used clock() because it has a higher-resolution timer.